Ethan Fuller

 The stories I (and we) find make me feel that indescribable appreciation and spirit.
 I get to use that feeling and, through storytelling, give it to others.
 That's so cool.

-I currently cover sports for The Boston Globe, where I've worked my way to larger roles since I started as a part-time high school messenger in 2019.
+I previously spent more than four years at The Boston Globe, where I've worked my way to larger roles since I started as a part-time high school messenger in 2019.
 I've written about the NBA for BasketballNews.com and CelticsBlog.
-I graduated Boston University in 2021 and was a borderline-unhinged consumer of Patriot League basketball while working for WTBU, the student radio station.
+I graduated Boston University in 2021 after having immersed myself covering Patriot League basketball and becoming co-sports director of WTBU, the student radio station.

-Since committing myself to sports journalism, I've grown into the understanding that my stories and the way I tell them have real impact on communities and people.
-Stories can inspire, and they can also spark meaningful conversation and learning.
+Since committing myself to sports journalism, I've grown to understand that stories can inspire, and they can spark meaningful conversation and learning.
 That's why I pursued longform pieces about why girls' basketball players in Massachusetts transfer to NEPSAC schools, and in one of my largest stories, how the wild world of AAU basketball affects kids.

 I've used social media and apps like Airr to analyze game film.
-I've appeared on cable TV, radio and podcasts, and I've carved out a niche as a photographer as well.
-The modern sports journalist should recognize that they can reach people through so many variations of media and style — while still channeling the principles that got us here.
-I want my voice and my stories to feel different, new, and powerful as the industry continues its transformation.
+I've appeared on cable TV, radio and podcasts, and I've carved out a niche as a photographer.
+The modern sports journalist should recognize that they can reach people through so many varieties of media and style — while still channeling the principles that got us here.
+I want my voice and my stories to feel different and powerful as the industry continues its transformation.

 Take a look at my work!
 I hope you feel inspired.